matteomenapace/dataphors/README.md

 ```
 #Data is the new 🎅
-"Data has the right idea - visit people only once a year"
+“Data has the right idea: visit people only once a year”
+- Oscar Wilde
 ```

 ## :hatching_chick: [@dataphors](https://twitter.com/@dataphors)